isomerpages/imda-test2/_companies/Vostok VR.md

 Vostok VR is a virtual reality and 360 video production studio.
 They provide VOSKHOD, an XR platform for enterprises to do remote immersive training for their staff.

-**Partners of Vostok VR includes**:
+**Existing Partners/Projects:**:
 * Mediacorp
 * Marina Bay Sands
 * Channel NewsAsia

-**Awards and Recognition** :\
+**Awards/Recognition** :\
-Vostok VR’s Nestle virtual reality project was awarded the Best VR/AR award at Mumbrella Asia.
+* Vostok VR’s Nestle virtual reality project was awarded the Best VR/AR award at Mumbrella Asia.
+[Read more](https://www.mumbrella.asia/2018/11/winning-work-from-selling-milk-powder-to-empowering-communities-with-vr)

 **Find out more**: \
 [Website](https://www.vostokvr.com/)\